adrianwk94/utf8-iterator/README.md

 gcc -ISource/ -Wall Main/main.c Source/UTF8.c -o Build/UTF8

 In Windows: Build\UTF8.exe
-In Linux: ./Build/UTF8
+In Mac and Linux: ./Build/UTF8
 ```

-Tested with GCC, MinGW Visual Studio 2017.
+Tested with GCC, MinGW, XCode and Visual Studio 2017.

 ## Issue Report

 You can report a problem in English or Spanish.
+Link to Bitbucket: [UTF8 Iterator](https://bitbucket.org/adricoin2010/utf8-iterator)

 ## License